Virus curbs widen England’s north-south rift, stir animosity | Times Leader

 “In Liverpool, this idea of ‘Scousers don’t trust Tories’ ties in to trust in the government and their corona message,” Jeffrey said.
 “So if there’s no trust in the competency of the government, people aren’t going to follow the rules.”

-Video footage showing young revelers partying in the city’s street with little regard for social distancing on Tuesday night, hours before the new restrictions took hold, drove home that point.
+Video footage showing young revelers partying in the city’s streets with little regard for social distancing on Tuesday night, hours before the new restrictions took hold, drove home that point.

 Before the pandemic, that image would have been seen as a sign of the city’s success.
 Liverpool’s docks on the River Mersey, left abandoned as ships moved elsewhere in the late 20th century, have been regenerated with restaurants and museums, including an international slavery museum and a Tate art gallery.